Take Action Against Workplace Harassment

 We have helped thousands of other people just like you and are highly knowledgeable about hostile work environment laws — working diligently and aggressively to fight for your rights and hold people accountable for their unlawful behaviors.
 We have extensive expertise in private negotiation, mediation and arbitration, and trial law in Florida courts.
 It is important and highly beneficial to your case to work with attorneys that understand the full complexities of the law when it comes to workplace justice.

 Contact us today for a free, confidential consultation.
-Wenzel Fenton Cabassa, P.A., is the employee’s law firm— a tireless legal team fighting for your rights in Tampa, Orlando, Miami, Sarasota St. Petersburg, and Jacksonville.
+Wenzel Fenton Cabassa, P.A., is the employee’s law firm— a tireless legal team fighting for your rights in Tampa, Orlando, Miami, Sarasota St. Petersburg, West Palm Beach and Jacksonville.